Active

 Energy Code Reform

-Reform to the industry code governance arrangements will ensure that the energy codes can respond to the significantly changing sector, enabling change to be delivered more efficiently and effectively in the interests of consumers, and to support the transition to net zero.
+The industry codes set out the detailed rules of participation in the gas and electricity markets, underpinning market operation.
+Energy code reform aims to ensure that the codes can respond to the significantly changing sector, enabling change to be delivered more efficiently and effectively in the interests of consumers, and to support the transition to net zero.

 • Ofgem will have a new strategic role for designated codes, publishing an annual strategic direction to set out our vision of how codes should evolve in the coming year